page-source/react-user-authentication/README.md

 # React-Express based User Authentication

-This gist contains the code to create a code for User Authentication with react & ES6.
+This gist contains the code to create a code for User Authentication with React & Express.

 ----
 ### Setup